samtupy/nvgt/doc/src/appendix/!To do.md

 ### Switch to miniaudio
 Currently we use the Bass audio library for sound output, which functionally speaking does work great.
 However Bass is not open source, and a commercial license must be purchased from [Un4seen](https://www.un4seen.com/bass.html) in order to sell commercial projects.
 For NVGT, this is not ideal and Bass was only used because it worked quite well at the time that NVGT was only being used to bolster Survive the Wild development with no opensource intentions.
 Instead, we plan to switch to [miniaudio](https://github.com/mackron/miniaudio) which is open source and in the public domain, and thus which will solve such commercial licensing issues.

+### Build for both Intel and ARM Mac's
+Currently, NVGT only natively runs on ARM macOS.
+We plan to create a universal build in the near future that can run on both Intel and ARM simultaneously.

 ### Consider access permissions for subscripting
 NVGT allows a scripter to execute Angelscript code from within their Angelscript code, such as the python eval function.
 The user is given control of what builtin NVGT functions and classes these subscripts have access to, but it's still a bit rough.
 Basically Angelscript provides us with this 32 bit DWORD where we can map certain registered functions to bitflags and restrict access to them if a calling module's access bitmask doesn't include a flag the functions were registered with.
 However this means that we have 32 systems or switches to choose from, so either we need to assign builtin systems to them in a better way, or investigate this feature Angelscript has which is known as config groups and see if we can use them for permission control.
 C++ plugins in particular complicate this issue.